Ballpark Roadtrip: Turner Field

 As the game ended the heavy rains started once again and as I headed for the car.
 Many Met fans and myself heard the abuse of Atlanta Braves fans as expected following the Mets 4-0 win.

-Fans & Atmosphere: B - Fans are more interested in country music concert this weekend than the current game.
+Fans & Atmosphere: B - Fans are more interested in country music concerts this weekend than the current game.
 People walked in late and took off at the first sign of rain.
 Many fans act like they have won 12 World Series instead of just one title in Atlanta.
 Wake up!
 Bush league atmosphere by attacking opposing teams' history with an obnoxious video introduction.
 Just play baseball!

 Team Tradition: A - Oldest running franchise in existence from the teams start as the Boston Red Stockings in 1871.
 Team honors past very well The Tomahawk Chop is more annoying in person.
 Proud of success since 1991 to present.